 online abuse of authority

-- An Early Help multi agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger Families Team.
-Where parental consent cannot be obtained, advice will be sought from the Early Help Hub.
+- an Early Help multi-agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger family’s team.
+Where parental consent cannot be obtained, advice will be sought from the Early Help Hub

 Further guidance in relation to safeguarding children in specific circumstances can be located in the LSCB/ Luton Council procedures as listed below: